Unleash Yourself! Discover a Dog-Friendly Durham

-What’s more – events like the summer concert series at American Tobacco invite pet owners to bring pets large and small to enjoy music on the lawn.
+What’s more – spaces like American Tobacco Campus invite pet owners to bring pets large and small to enjoy the lawn and the various events that take place throughout the year.
 The weekly Durham Farmers’ Market and frequent Central Park performances are free for pets to enjoy as well.

 Stop by downtown staple Other End of the Leash Pet Boutique & Bakery to pamper your pooch in style – this locally owned shop promotes fair-trade supplies and wellness products with your pet’s whole health in mind.